MarkBennett/deno-node-compat/readme.md

 ---

+# Running Node code with Deno

-## Using the Node API
+## Using the Node Standard Library

-Node has a large api which provides access to the file system, network, and more.
+Node has a large Standard Library which provides access to the file system, network, and more.

-Though Deno uses Web APIs, since v1.15 a large portion of the Node APIS are available in the Deno standard library.
+Though Deno uses Web APIs, since v1.15 a large portion of the Node Standard Library is available in Deno.

 You can access them by importing from the `node` module in the Deno standard library.